Frequently Asked Questions

 - contactless payment for car parking

-- visitors asked to wear face coverings in enclosed areas in the Visitor Centre
+- visitors asked to wear face coverings in the Visitor Centre

 Good to Go: We have been awarded the ‘Good to Go’ marque, the tourism industry’s award for high standards of health and safety.